santoshdl/medical_image_segmentation/README.md

 3. Included better augmentations.
 Atleast flip and rotations.
 This dataset is not direction sensitive.
 4. Is the model selection correct?
 Should check against other medical segmentation models.
 I could find U-Net or Flavours of U-Net mostly. https://www.cs.jhu.edu/~alanlab/Pubs21/chen2021transunet.pdf  Yr-2021  claims Transformer as encoder is doing good job.
+5. Oversampling the red, green and blue regions.

 ## Source code and related files